ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 {{interaction-pushback}}.

-Since the incoming request to the callback URL is from the AS and not from the RO's browser, the client instance MUST NOT require the end user to be present on the incoming HTTP request.
+Since the incoming request to the callback URL is from the AS and not from the RO's browser, this request is not expected to have any shared session information from the start method.
+See {{security-sessions}} and {{security-polling}} for more considerations regarding the use of back-channel and polling mechanisms like this.

 ### Hints {#request-interact-hint}